youldash/DRL-Navigation/REPORT.md

 ## Parameter Tuning

-In all of our experiments a set of tuning parameters (or rather **hyperparameter**) enabled us to explore the possible variations possible for achieving the results (both reported here, and others expected in future tuning attempts).
+In all of our experiments a set of tuning parameters (or rather **hyperparameters**) enabled us to explore the possible variations possible for achieving the results (both reported here, and others expected in future tuning attempts).
 Ideally, it is worthy to mention that one single hyperparameter configuration might work with one `model`, and may well **NOT** be suitable with others.

 ### Notebook Parameters